 The average American consumes more than 4,000 mg of salt each day—nearly twice the recommended safe amount for most people and almost three times the maximum amount people with hypertension should consume.
 Four grams of salt is the equivalent of about two teaspoons.
 The American Heart Association recommends consuming less

 An increasingly recognized problem, SIBO occurs when bacteria that normally occupy the colon migrate to the small intestine, feast on carbohydrates, and multiply.
-This causes inflammation in
+This

 Have you ever looked at a “sell by” or “best if used by” date on a food container, checked the calendar, and thrown out something because it had “expired”?
 You’re part of a $165 billion a year problem.
 About 40% of America’s food gets wasted, much of it because of

 Not only can substitution save the day when you lack an ingredient called for in a recipe, but it also enables you to make a recipe better for you.
 That’s helpful whether you are trying to improve your overall eating pattern or are cooking for a specific health condition.

 Claimed to be the second largest eating extravaganza next to Thanksgiving, the Super Bowl is infamous for indulgent fare such as pizza, fried hot wings, chips, rich dips, sugary sodas and beer.
 As with any food-centric celebration, it’s wise to have a game plan of what you’ll eat, especially if